fizx/sit/README.md

   Trivially support search results which include the document you _just_ added.
 * **Computationally efficient percolation**
   SIT is designed to add documents and execute query callbacks efficiently with up to 100,000 registered queries and/or connections.
-Efficiency is not just a buzz word, we mean rigorous computational efficiency for performance at scale.
 * **Flexible pubsub**
   Rather than publishing into channels, you can use SIT to publish into a global event stream, and subscribe to dynamic channels defined by search queries.